Skip to content

 • AI writing assistants.
 Research from MIT (2023) found that ChatGPT reduced writing task completion time by 37% while improving output quality as rated by blind evaluators.
 The gains were largest for less experienced writers.

 • AI research tools.
-Tools like Perplexity, Elicit, and Consensus allow you to synthesize research that would have taken days in hours.
+Tools like Perplexity, Elicit, and Consensus compress research that would have taken days into hours.
 The leverage is not just speed — it is the ability to make better-informed decisions.

 The pattern is consistent: AI raises the floor of capability while rewarding those who have built genuine expertise to direct it.